-- average speed to answer has more than doubled to a mean of 82 seconds, fuelled by the difficulties some contact centres are having related to the pandemic.
-The median has risen by less (65%), suggesting that this rise is driven by a relatively small proportion of operations - call abandonment rates have risen from 5.4% to 6.5% - mean first-contact resolution rates remain quite steady - mean service call duration rises once again to their highest recorded level - mean sales call duration rises considerably, from 413 seconds to 441 seconds - mean call transfer rate rises once more, although the median is close to the historically typical level - the mean and median costs of an inbound call are very similar to 2019 - outbound call costs are a little higher than usual, but have hardly changed since 2017.
+- average speed to answer has again increased, from a mean of 82 seconds to 106 seconds, fuelled by the difficulties some contact centres are still having related to the pandemic and its aftereffects.
+The median has risen by less, suggesting that this rise is driven by a relatively small proportion of operations - call abandonment rates have risen again from 6.5% to 8.2% - mean first-contact resolution rates remain quite steady - mean service call duration rises once again to its highest recorded level - mean sales call duration rises slightly, from 441 seconds to 457 seconds - mean call transfer rate rises once more, although the median is close to the historically typical level - the mean and median costs of an inbound call are considerably higher than the historical average - outbound call costs are a little lower than usual, but have hardly changed since 2017.

 Metric Mean average Median average

-Average speed to answer 82 seconds 33 seconds
+Average speed to answer 106 seconds 40 seconds

-Call abandonment rate 6.5% 5.0%
+Call abandonment rate 8.2% 5.0%

-First-call resolution rate 73% 75%
+First-call resolution rate 73% 78%

-Call duration (service) 367 seconds (6m 7s) 305 seconds (5m 5s)
+Call duration (service) 393 seconds (6m 33s) 367 seconds (6m 7s)

-Call duration (sales) 441 seconds (7m 21s) 395 seconds (6m 35s)
+Call duration (sales) 457 seconds (7m 37s) 400 seconds (6m 40s)

-Call transfer rate (excl. receptionists) 8.8% 5.0%
+Call transfer rate (excl. receptionists) 9.6% 7.5%

-Cost of inbound call £4.55 £3.49
+Cost of inbound call £5.42 £4.30

-Cost of outbound call £4.40 £3.18
+Cost of outbound call £3.89 £3.18

-Figure 8: Contact centre performance metrics
+Figure 5: Contact centre performance metrics